afeurtey/afeurtey.github.io/content/authors/admin/_index.md

 ---
 title: Alice Feurtey
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are at the interface between data science and biology.
+I am studying genomics and evolution, often by using fungi as model organisms.
 education:
   courses:
   - course: PhD in Biology